-"This course explores the basics of financial management.
+This course explores the basics of financial management.
 Topics include the capital markets, the cash budget, pro forma statements, analysis of financial statements, and the time value of money Students also complete a research project.
-(Prerequisites: ACC201, MAT110, MAT125 or MAT135)
+(Prerequisites: ACC201)

 FIN 311 Corporate Finance II